MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/preview/communication-phone-numbers-readme.md

 main();
 ```

-### Release an acquired phone number
+### Release a purchased phone number

-Use the `beginReleasePhoneNumber` method to release a previously acquired phone number.
+Use the `beginReleasePhoneNumber` method to release a previously purchased phone number.
 Released phone numbers will no longer be associated with the Communication Services resource, and will not be available for use with other operations (eg. SMS) of the resource.
 The phone number being released is required.

 `beginReleasePhoneNumber` is a long running operation and returns a poller.